jsinger67/scnr/README.md

 The configuration of these look ahead constraints can be done via the `Pattern` struct which now contains an optional member `lookahead`.
-The inner type of the Option is `Lookahead` that contains a patter string and a flag that determines whether the lookahead pattern should match (positive lookahead) or not match (negative lookahead).
+The inner type of the Option is `Lookahead` that contains a pattern string and a flag that determines whether the lookahead pattern should match (positive lookahead) or not match (negative lookahead).

 To configure a scanner with patterns that contain lookahead expressions you have to use